Search: 5348 results

 Verse ConceptsDependencePower, God's SavingWeakness, PhysicalAfflictions, Prayer DuringPowerlessness

-and he said, “Listen carefully, all Judah and you inhabitants of Jerusalem, and King Jehoshaphat.
-This is what the Lord says: ‘Do not be afraid or discouraged because of this vast number, for the battle is not yours, but God’s.
+He said: "Pay attention, all you people of Judah, residents of Jerusalem, and King Jehoshaphat!
+This is what the Lord says to you: 'Don't be afraid and don't panic because of this huge army!
+For the battle is not yours, but God's.

 Verse ConceptsCourage, In Facing EnemiesdiscouragementListeningRescueVictory, As An Act Of GodstruggleBattlearmy